Britain signs yuan clearing deal as battle for China FX heats up

 The renminbi is jostling with the Swiss franc as the world's seventh most-used currency for payments, according to global transactions organisation SWIFT.

-The market in "dim sum" bonds, designed to be traded outside China, is growing fast and is likely to exceed 750 billion yuan (72.32 billion pounds) by the end of 2014, according to Standard Chartered.
+The market in "dim sum" bonds, designed to be traded outside China, is growing fast and is likely to exceed 750 billion yuan ($120.62 billion) by the end of 2014, according to Standard Chartered.

 Analysts say the potential for growth is huge, given how tightly China has controlled the market so far.